 A hysteroscopy is a relatively safe procedure with complications appearing in less than 1% of cases.
 However, as with any type of surgery, complications are possible and can include:

-- A Bad reaction to the anaesthetic
+- An adverse reaction to the anaesthetic

 - Infection, tenderness and inflammation